Skip to the content.

 Histone post-translational modifications

-The modulation of the histone post-translational modification content at specific genomic regions represent classical epigenetic regulatory mechanisms.
-This is natural and essential to many organism functions (cellular differentiation, lineage commitment, modulation of gene expression, …).
-In cases of improper occurrence, this can have major adverse consequences (developmental disorders, cancers, …).
+The modulation of the histone post-translational modifications at specific genomic regions represent classical epigenetic regulatory mechanisms.
+This is essential to many organism functions (cellular differentiation, lineage commitment, modulation of gene expression, …).
+Improper occurrence can lead to major adverse consequences (developmental disorders, cancers, …).

 Epigenomics

-The epigenomics is the study of the complete set of epigenetics modifications on the genetic material of a cell or organism, with no or little need for mitotic/meiotic inheritance of the epigenetic marks.
-It heavily relies on (1) the ability to generate big data (initially though micro-arrays, but now via Massive Parallel Sequencing) and (2) on the ability to analyze and comprehend using bioinformatic tools.
+The epigenomics is the study of the complete set of epigenetic modifications on the genetic material of a cell or organism, with no or little need for mitotic/meiotic inheritance of the epigenetic marks.
+It heavily relies on (1) the ability to generate big data (initially though micro-arrays, but now via Massive Parallel Sequencing) and (2) on the ability to analyze, visualize and comprehend using bioinformatic tools.